pingcap/docs/v3.1/reference/best-practices/massive-regions.md

 ## Performance tuning method

-After finding out the root cause of the performance problem, the solutions are in two types:
+After finding out the cause of the performance problem, the solutions are in two types:

 + Reduce the number of Regions on a single TiKV instance
 + Reduce the number of messages for a single Region